A skin lesion biopsy is the removal of a piece of suspected abnormal skin to diagnose or rule out an illness.

 Punch biopsy; Shave biopsy; Skin biopsy; Biopsy - skin

 Habif TP.
-Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
-5th ed.
-Philadelphia, Pa: Elsevier Mosby; 2009:chap 27.
+Dermatologic surgical procedures.
+In: Habif TP.
+Clinical Dermatology: A Color Guide to Diagnosis and Therapy.6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 27.